- Get full details for a contact after searching

 - Always include

-if you’ll reference or update the record later
+hs_object_idif you’ll reference or update the record later

 Step 5: Get Associated Objects (Optional)